For more detailed information about WCRA Claims Reporting, please see the Claims Reference Guide.

 2. Moderate to severe brain injuries.

-3. Major burns covering 30 percent of the body, electrocution injuries, or if significant medical costs can be anticipated.
+3. Major burns, defined as second- or third-degree burns involving covering 30 percent or more of the body, electrocution injuries, or if significant medical costs can be anticipated.

-4. Amputations of a significant portion of one extremity or multiple amputations.
+4. Amputations of a significant portion of one extremity or multiple limb amputations.

 5. Complete vision loss.

-Claims involving the following injuries should be promptly reported to the WCRA after taking into consideration the member’s selected retention limit:
+Claims involving the following injuries should be promptly reported to the WCRA after taking into consideration the applicable Retention Limit that was in effect at the time of the Loss Occurrence:

 1. Impairment of total vision by 50 percent or more.